History of the Ancient Society of Kilwinning Archers

 The silver ring around the first base, constructed we believe by Glasgow Silversmiths Angell and Fletcher, was added at this time and was to be the place where the modern Society’s silver medals were to be fixed.

-At this point it was decided that the Captain should be the Society’s best archer and this should be decided by a butt competition rather than at the Papingo, which it was felt contained an element of luck, and the Kilwinning Round is now used for this purpose and consists of six dozen arrow at 30 yards at a nine inch face dived into three concentric circles.
+At this point it was decided that the Captain should be the Society’s best archer and this should be decided by a butt competition rather than at the Papingo, which it was felt contained an element of luck, and the Kilwinning Round is now used for this purpose and consists of six dozen arrow at 30 yards at a nine inch face divided into three concentric circles.
 Coloured from the centre outwards, gold, red and blue and scoring 3, 2 and 1 respectively.

 Incidentally the Society Records show that this round had been used extensively for butt shooting in times past and, up until the relatively recent arrival of the Grand National Archery Society (GNAS) in 1861, we used the ‘inside’ method of scoring.